MarvelmindRobotics/marvelmind.py/README.md

 marvelmind.py includes small python class based on threading.Thread for receiving and parsing coordinates data from Marvelmind mobile beacon by USB/serial port. example.py is an example of use.
-Written by Alexander Rudykh (awesomequality@gmail.com)
+Written by Alexander Rudykh.
+Support: info@marvelmind.com

 [Download](https://github.com/MarvelmindRobotics/marvelmind.py/archive/master.zip)